How to Spend One Day in Paris: Detailed Itinerary

 Louvre

 If you are a diehard art lover then you should jump at the chance to visit this prestigious art gallery during your 24 hours in Paris.
-The Louvre is the largest art museum in the world that contains important masterpieces such as the Venus de Milo, the Mona Lisa, and Liberty Leading the People.

-Because time is short, you might prefer to only visit the exterior, see those iconic pyramids and use the rest of your time to see other landmarks.
+Because time is short, you might prefer to only visit the exterior, see those iconic pyramids, and use the rest of your time to see other landmarks.

 If you want to head straight to the Louvre and maximize your time in the gallery – you could skip the section above and disembark at the Palais-Royal-Musée du Louvre metro.
+Entrance to the Louvre is €22 and it’s recommended to buy your ticket in advance.

 Arc de Triomphe du Carrousel